♫ I simply remember my favorite things, and then I don’t feel so bad.

 Or, more likely, I simply buy some new favorite things and then I don’t feel so bad.
 Does anyone else go on a binge when they are down?
 I know it’s not a healthy, long-term solution, yet I do feel a little lift.
 Husband working late again?
 A new pair of Kate Spade pumps and all is better.
 Daughter going through a biting phase?
 The cute new throw pillow for the family room couch will mend far better than a band-aid.

 I have been peeved for a little over a month now and I’m not sure that my bank account can weather the consequences.
 I realize that it is a completely unhealthy way to self-soothe.
 If I were an infant I would be sucking on a pacifier, but alas I am a 30 something with a full-time job.
 Perhaps boots are my pacifier.

 If I were to see a psychologist I am sure he would tell me to speak my feeling instead of spending them.
 This could be decent advice, if I did not desire to both keep my marriage and update my wardrobe.
-Speaking your feelings has merit.
+Speaking your feelings does have merit.
 I do try to talk through things, though there are times when things are either a little petty (and you know full well), or you have already talked though them, you’re still in a funk, and you just need to dilute that last lingering animosity.
 Enter Bloomingdales.
 Retail therapy is both real and amazing.
 My personal go-to is the Kiehls counter or the shoe department.
-If Casey has really gotten me ticked I may hit up both.

 I once spent an entire lunch break on a Friday signing my new paycheck over to Nordstrom.
 My boss made me up-the-wall angry and my only outlet that would end in a scenario where I was still employed was the half annual sale.
 I still wear the shoes I got that day, and can now laugh at the day from hell.